We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re having trouble getting pregnant, you shouldn’t use the test to draw conclusions about your fertility, Petrini advises.

 Instead, visit a fertility clinic or talk with a healthcare professional about getting a referral for in-person fertility testing.

 At-home fertility testing is an exciting new development that can help people feel empowered to learn more about their fertility.

-At the same time, experts emphasize that it’s not a replacement for medical advice and testing with your healthcare professional.
+At the same time, experts emphasize that it’s not a replacement for medical advice and testing with a healthcare professional.
 The at-home fertility test that’s right for you will depend on your reasons for testing and what information you hope to gain.